devopssteps/complete-40-days-AWS-course/Phase-07-Containers_and_Kubernetes/Day-28-docker-basic.md

 newgrp docker

 ## Verify the Installation
-Test that Docker is installed correctly and running by pulling a tiny test image: [8]
+Test that Docker is installed correctly and running by pulling a tiny test image:

 docker run hello-world

-If you want, I can show you how to:

-* Install Docker Desktop on Windows Subsystem for Linux (WSL2) instead
-* Configure Docker to start automatically on system boot
-* Set up a local Kubernetes cluster using Minikube/Kind over this Docker install